Sony Pictures Studios: Early years (1912–1924)

-The Historic MGM Studios/Lorimar-Telepictures Studios/Lorimar Studios (1924–1990)
+MGM Studios/Lorimar-Telepictures Studios/Lorimar Studios (1924–1990)

-In 1924, Loew's President Marcus Loew organized the mergers and acquisitions of three film companies – The Metro Pictures, Goldwyn Pictures and Louis B. Mayer Pictures to form Metro-Goldwyn-Mayer and occupying the Goldwyn production facilities.
+In 1924, Loew's President Marcus Loew organized the mergers and acquisitions of three film companies—Metro Pictures, Goldwyn Pictures and Louis B. Mayer Pictures—to form Metro-Goldwyn-Mayer, occupying the Goldwyn production facilities.

-In the Classic Hollywood cinema, MGM Studios was responsible for shooting 52 films a year, from screen epic films such as Ben-Hur, and Mutiny on the Bounty, to drawing-room dramas such as Grand Hotel, Dinner at Eight, and Anna Karenina.
-But it was the Technicolor musical films, including The Wizard of Oz, Singin' in the Rain and Gigi that MGM was best known for.
+In the Classic Hollywood cinema, MGM Studios was responsible for shooting 52 films a year, from screen epic films such as Ben-Hur (1959) and Mutiny on the Bounty (1962), to drawing-room dramas such as Grand Hotel (1932) and Dinner at Eight (1933).
+But it was the Technicolor musical films, including The Wizard of Oz (1939) and Singin' in the Rain (1952) that MGM was best known for.
 MGM's success led to six working studio complexes, more than 180 acre including twenty-eight soundstages – Stage 15 is the second largest sound stage in the world, and Stage 27 served as "Munchkinland" in the production of The Wizard of Oz.

 In addition to the main production building, MGM added two large backlot facilities – Lot 2 located opposite the main studio across Overland Avenue.
 Lot 3 entered the corner of Jefferson Boulevard and Overland Avenue and was MGM's largest backlot.
 The administration building was inaugurated in 1938 and was named for Thalberg.

 However, the United States v.
 Paramount Pictures, Inc. antitrust case of 1948 severed MGM's connection with Loews Theaters, and it struggled through its affairs.

 On August 10, 1965, a massive fire destroyed Vault #7 in Lot 3, resulting in the loss of hundreds of silent-era films, among them Lon Chaney's 1927 film London After Midnight, though the majority of MGM's silent film stock survived the fire.
 In 1969, millionaire Kirk Kerkorian bought MGM and proceeded to dismantle the studio.
 MGM's film memorabilia was sold through an 18-day auction, and 38 acre of the studio's backlots were sold.
 Lot 3 was razed while Lot 2 was sold to housing developments.
 Kerkorian used the money to construct his MGM Resorts hotel chain.

-In 1981, Kerkorian's Tracinda acquired United Artists and merged it with Metro-Goldwyn-Mayer to become MGM/UA Entertainment Co.
+In 1981, Kerkorian's Tracinda acquired United Artists and merged it with MGM to become MGM/UA Entertainment Co.
 He then sold MUEC to Ted Turner in 1986, who after 74 days, sold MGM/UA back to Kerkorian while retaining the pre-1986 MGM film library.
 In 1986, the studio lot was sold to Lorimar-Telepictures.
 During that time, the MGM logo was removed from the studios and moved across the street to the Filmland Building (now known as Sony Pictures Plaza) before their 1992 and 2003 moves to Santa Monica and Century City and finally settling in Beverly Hills from 2011 onwards.